Merzasphor/MWSE/docs/source/types/tes3mobileCreature.md

 ### `hasFreeAction`

 *Read-only*.
-If true, the actor isn't knocked down or stunned.
+If true, the actor isn't knocked down or knocked out.

 **Returns**: